siriusnottin/devserver/README.md

 # My dev server setup

-My setup for my development environment in a virtual machine.
-It's still a work in progress.
-The vm is running on my home lab with unraid.
-[See the specs here]().
+My setup for my development environment in a virtual machine. **It's still a work in progress**.
+The vm is running on my home lab with Unraid.

 I use this repo to share my setup and what I learned along the way.
 Also in case I need to restart from scratch :)